Junk (ship): Expedition of Zheng He

 Louise Levathes suggests that the actual length of the biggest treasure ships may have been between 390–408 ft long and 160–166 ft wide.
 Modern scholars have argued on engineering grounds that it is highly unlikely that Zheng He's ship was 450 ft in length, Guan Jincheng (1947) proposed a much more modest size of 20 zhang long by 2.4 zhang wide (204 ft by 25.5 ft or 62.2 m by 7.8 m) while Xin Yuan'ou (2002) put them as 61–76 m (200–250 feet) in length.
 Zhao Zhigang claimed that he has solved the debate of the size difference, and stated that Zheng He's largest ship was about 70 m in length.

 Comparing to other Ming records, the Chinese seem to have exaggerated their dimensions.
-European East Indiamen and galleons were said to be 30, 40, 50, and 60 zhang (90, 120, 150, and 180 m).
+European East Indiamen and galleons were said to be 30, 40, 50, and 60 zhang (90, 120, 150, and 180 m) in length.
 It was not until the mid to late 19th century that the length of the largest western wooden ship began to exceed 100 meters, even this was done using modern industrial tools and iron parts.

+International Commerce

+In Livro de Duarte Barbosa (c.
+1516), the Portuguese writer Duarte Barbosa described the Chinese as "great navigators in very large ships which they call jungos, of two masts, of a different make from ours, the sails are of matting, and so also the cordage.
+There are great corsairs and robbers amongst those islands and ports of China.
+They go with all these goods to Malacca, where they also carry much iron, saltpetre and many other things, and for the return voyage they ship there Sumatra and Malabar pepper, of which they use a great deal in China, and drugs of Cambay, much anfiam, which we call opium, and wormwood, Levant gall nuts, saffron, coral wrought and unwrought, stuffs from Cambay, Palecate, and Bengal, vermilion, quicksilver, scarlet cloth, and many other things...
+Many of these Chinese take their wives and children continually on the ships in which they live without possessing any other dwellings."

 Sea ban

-From the mid-15th to early 16th century, all Chinese maritime trading was banned under the Ming Dynasty.
-The shipping and shipbuilding knowledge acquired during the Song and Yuan dynasties gradually declined during this period.

-Accounts of medieval travellers

-Niccolò da Conti in relating his travels in Asia between 1419 and 1444, describes huge junks of about 2,000 tons in weight: